nachocaru/xaprb.com/content/blog/2009-07-01-wikipedias-concensus-linux-is-an-operating-system.md

 ---
 My brother sent me these thoughts, slightly edited:

 > Recently I looked at the [Wikipedia] Linux page.
 To my surprise it's not about the kernel Linux, it's about the "OS".
 I looked at discussion and it appears that by general consensus the term Linux applies to the unix like operating system, and so it is correct for Wikipedia to follow that consensus.
-So, instead of providing information, they are deliberately misleading folks&#8230; Often what the majority does is wrong because the majority of people are not the experts.
+So, instead of providing information, they are deliberately misleading folks...
+Often what the majority does is wrong because the majority of people are not the experts.
 By definition, the experts are a minority.
 You'd expect a higher standard from Wikipedia, wouldn't you?
 Wouldn't you?
 Aw, come on, surely you don't mean to imply that Wikipedia is a place where things become true because most people say so, do you?

 Consensus, when used in this way, is nothing other than mind-rot for the masses, group-think at its worst.
 There is a valid use of the word when it applies to decision-making.
 But this isn't about decision-making, it's about out-voting or out-discussing.